trimstray/test-your-sysadmin-skills/README.md

 - **P** Sorts by current CPU usage (this is the default refresh)
 - **?** Displays a usage summary for all top commands

-This is very important information to obtain when problem solving why a computer process is running slowly and making decisions on what processes to kill / software to uninstall.
+This is very important information to obtain when problem solving why a computer process is running slowly and making decisions on what processes to kill/software to uninstall.

 Useful resources: